We aim to bring novel antibiotics and medicines for high medical needs to patients

 Argeris (“Jerry”) M. Karabelas, Ph.D.

 Argeris (“Jerry”) M. Karabelas, Ph.D., is a Partner at Care Capital, LLC, a life sciences venture firm with $500MM under management.
 Previous to this position, Dr. Karabelas founded the Novartis BioVenture Fund.
-He was also the CEO of Worldwide Pharmaceuticals, and head of all healthcare businesses and a member of the Executive Committee at Novartis AG.
-Prior to that he held a number of senior executive positions at SmithKline Beecham.
+He was also the former Head of Global Healthcare and Executive Committee Member, Novartis.
+Prior to that he was former Executive VP and Head of Global Pharmaceuticals, SmithKline Beecham.
 He was also a Professor of Pharmacokinetics.
 Dr. Karabelas has founded several companies: CytoTherapeutics, Inc., Vanda Pharmaceuticals Inc., Cyrenaic, and Somnus.
-He is currently a member of the Board of Valeant Pharmaceuticals, Braeburn Pharmaceuticals, and Regenxbio Pharmaceuticals.
+He is a current partner, Care Capital LLC and a current member of the Board of Valeant Pharma, Regenxbio and Braeburn Pharma.
 He is former Chairman of Human Genome Sciences, Vanda Pharmaceuticals Inc., Renovo, NitroMed, Inc., and SkyePharma plc.
 Dr. Karabelas holds a Ph.D. in Pharmaceutical Sciences and Pharmacokinetics from the Massachusetts College of Pharmacy and a Bachelor of Sciences in Biochemistry from the University of New Hampshire.

 Kuno Sommer, Ph.D.

 Kuno Sommer, Ph.D., joined F. Hoffmann-La Roche Ltd in 1986 and worked in various functions until 1999, spending 4 years in the US.
 In his last position at Roche he became a member of the Executive Committee, responsible for the Flavours and Fragrances division (today Givaudan Ltd).
 From 2000 until 2006 he was CEO of Berna Biotech Ltd, a listed global vaccine company, which was sold to Crucell N.V. in 2006 (today Johnson & Johnson).
 In his last operational role Dr. Kuno Sommer headed the contract research division of Harlan Laboratories Ltd, a leading player in this field.
 Today he focuses on active board memberships in the life sciences sector.
-In addition to various directorships with startup companies, in April 2012 he became Chairman of the Bachem group.
+He became Chairman of the Board of the Bachem Group 2012 and he is currently active in various Boards in life sciences as non-executive member.

 Bernard Bollag, MBA